1. Blog

 What is so attractive about Barcelona?

-Barcelona is a destination that attracts tourists from all over the world all year round, largely due to its special climate and natural environment.
-The climate in Barcelona is mild and very pleasant, with the average temperature in the city being 13 degrees, and around 19 degrees in the summer.
-However, it gets colder as winter approaches because of the cooling influences of the Atlantic Ocean and the mountains.
+Barcelona is a destination that attracts tourists from all over the world all year round, largely due to its attractions and climate.
+The climate in Barcelona is mild and very pleasant, with the average temperature in the city being 13 degrees, and around 25 degrees in the summer.
+However, it gets colder as winter approaches due to the cooling influences of the Atlantic Ocean and the mountains.

 Barcelona is a city steeped in culture, and home to the largest number of historic buildings in Europe, but tourists are also drawn to its beautiful beaches and landmarks.